Understand your needs

 Unfortunately, strong encryption might be the only significant feature SpiderOak has to offer.
 Its interface is harder to use than Google Drive or Dropbox, and it doesn’t have team collaboration embedded in the app.
 Instead, SpiderOak designed two more, completely separate products – SpiderOak Share and SpiderOak Semaphor messaging.
 The former provides encrypted document sharing and collaboration while the later is a secure messaging app.
 It's surprising that they opted for such a solution as other providers have all these features integrated into one platform.

 If you care about encryption and secure storage, you’ll probably also want to protect your data while it’s in transit.
 NordVPN encrypts your internet traffic and hides your IP address, thus improving your privacy and security.
+It also has Threat Protection feature that helps you identify malware-ridden files, stops you from landing on malicious websites, and blocks trackers and intrusive ads on the spot.

 With one NordVPN account, you can protect up to six devices: laptops, tablets, smartphones, and more.
 You can also install it on your router and protect your whole network.
 This will prevent wrongdoers from eavesdropping on your traffic, enhance your safety on http websites, and provide you with private browsing.